Lauren Carlstrom, O+ Team Member |

 Monitoring your own air quality is the next best thing you can do to overcome air pollution.
 To that end, Oxygen Plus has created resources related to air pollution on its website.
-Now, you can look up the Air Quality Index (AQI) of any city in the world on our O+ Air Pollution page.
 You can also sign up to get location-specific O+ Air Quality Alert emails and read – and share – O+ Articles dedicated to combating the global air quality crisis.

 What else can we do?
 Why not buy a canister of Oxygen Plus?
 Since it contains pure recreational oxygen, taking hits from an O+ oxygen canister is an effective way to help mitigate exposure to unhealthy air.
 Let an O+ oxygen bottle also serve as a reminder, and talking point, that air pollution is a real and present danger in our world.
 If you’ve ever breathed O+ canned oxygen, you know it may turn a few heads.

 These are some solutions Oxygen Plus has to get air pollution out of your face.
 If you have another, drop us a line.